hadif1999/pycoin/README.md

 # pykucoin
-this repo is a personalized package for algo trading with kucoin api. uses plotly package for visualization, python-kucoin in backend.
+this repo is a personalized package for algo trading with kucoin api. uses plotly package for visualization, python-kucoin in backend. (examples in main.py file)